 The Company generates revenue primarily from the sale and shipping of customized manufactured products, as well as providing electronic services, including creative design services, website design and hosting, email marketing services and order referral fees.
 The Company recognizes revenue arising from sales of products and services when it is realized or realizable and earned.
-The Company considers revenue realized or realizable and earned when it has persuasive evidence of an arrangement, the product has been shipped or service rendered with no significant post-delivery obligations on the Company's part, the net sales price is fixed or determinable and collectibility is reasonably assured.
-Revenue is recognized net of discounts the Company offers to its customers as part of advertising campaigns.
+The Company considers revenue realized or realizable and earned when it has persuasive evidence of an arrangement, the product has been shipped or service rendered with no significant post-delivery obligations on the Company offers to its customers as part of advertising campaigns.
 A reserve for sales returns and allowances is recorded based on historical experience or specific identification of an event necessitating a reserve.